fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-2/assignment-2.md

     - Excellent (A): clearly described the data and the path between sketches and visualizations, good discussion regarding design decisions.
     - Good (B): good description of the data and visualizations, but could be more detailed.
     - Poor (C): missing or incomplete descriptions and / or visualizations.

+- Design choices:
+  - Excellent (A): Design choices are effective, and the visualizations are easily read and understood.
+  - Good (B): Design choices are mostly effective, with minor issues.
+  - Poor (C): Ineffective mark or encoding choices.

+Clarity and Organization of Writing:
+  - Excellent (A): The writing is clear, concise, and well-structured.
+  - Good (B): The writing is mostly clear and well-organized.
+  - Poor (C): The writing is difficult to follow.